gittc100/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS or relational database management systems are systems which provide the functionaloty of creating and managing a relational database, SQL or Structured Query Language is a standard management language used with the RDBMS to provide functionalty to our srver side application.

 1. Why do tables need a `primary key`?

+Primary Keys identify each record in all tables as a unique value.
+This provides a unique reference point that cannot be mistaken for another, which is necessary for our queries to work without error.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign Key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+Provide a new table with (2) "many to one" relationships, many refering to the new table value's and one refreing to te original table value's.

 ## Project Set Up